kata198/GoodTests/README.md

 GoodTests.py can be pointed toward any directory, and will load all files prefixed with test\_ (example: test\_Something.py)

-All Test classes must begin or end with the word "Test" (example: TestMagic)

-See "test\_Magic.py" for an example.

 Output will contain colours, and lists all the failures (or passes) as they happen, and a consolidated list at the end: